How to apply

 Find out about the steps involved in applying to be part of the team.

-If you are offered a job with us, you will need to provide proof of your legal Right to Work in the UK.
-This is usually your passport or European ID card.
+If you are offered a job with us, you will need to provide proof of your legal right to work in the UK.
+This is usually your passport.

-If you are offered a job with us, you will need to obtain the Right to Work by another route, for example a work visa.
+If you are offered a job with us, you will need to obtain the right to work through another route, for example a work visa.

-Under some circumstances it may be possible for us to offer sponsorship for a visa; however in many cases, for example for positions where the salary is ower than the UKVI threshold, we will not be able to sponsor a visa and you will need to obtain the Right to Work through another route.
+Under some circumstances it may be possible for Kew to offer sponsorship for a visa; however in many cases, for example for positions where the salary or skill level is lower than the UKVI threshold, we will not be able to sponsor and you will need to obtain the right to work through an alternative route.